mlin/yajl-ocaml/README.md

 Here's a program that demonstrates use of the callback API to build up a list of the events observed during parsing.
 It then post-processes the list to print the number of string values in the input.
+In this example, `event list` is the type of the context value passed through the callbacks.

 ```ocaml
 type event = Null | Bool of bool | Int of int | Float of float | String of string